-It’s easy to get in the habit of using a credit card when you make purchases: it can be a simple, fast way to pay, whether you like the convenience of not carrying cash or are all about earning rewards when you spend.
+It’s easy to get in the habit of using a credit card when you make purchases.
+It can be a simple and fast way to pay—whether you like the convenience of not carrying cash or are all about earning rewards when you spend.
 But what about your other credit card habits?
 Are you using your card in a way that helps—or hurts—your credit?

 Protect your finances by following these general guidelines:

 1. Read Your Card Agreement and Know Your Terms

 When you open a new credit card account, be sure to carefully read the credit card customer agreement and the account opening disclosures.
 This way, you’ll know what to expect when it comes to due dates, fees, interest rates and other information.